 Reason 10.
 Securing agriculture and the environment for the future

-Living organically, then, has a positive place for the future.
-Preserving the natural world and avoiding big factory farms that use GMOs, pesticides, and tons of resources enables a healthy, more habitable world when we are gone.
+Living organically, then, has a positive implication for the future.
+Preserving the natural world and avoiding big factory farms that use GMOs, pesticides, and a ton of resources let’s there be continuously healthy world when we are gone.
 The movement, of course, must grow, and organic practices should become the norm rather than the exception in order to make an assured difference.
-But it all starts with a few steps, which we are all taking now.
+But it all start with a few steps, which we are all taking now.